softwarespot/jquery-handlebars/README.md

 # jQuery-handlebars - v0.1.0-beta
-A jQuery plugin for taking the strain out of using the wonderful [Handlebars](http://handlebarsjs.com/) template framework
+A jQuery plugin for alleviating the strain out of using the wonderful [Handlebars](http://handlebarsjs.com/) template framework.

 ## Warning
-Documentation is to be finalised hopefully by the 2015/08/15, though honestly the plugin is fully stable to start using in production environments.
+Documentation is to be finalised (hopefully) by the 2015/08/15, though honestly the plugin is fully stable to start using in production environments.

-**NOTE:** The code is heavily documented, if you feel this README is lacking somewhat.
+**NOTE:** The code is heavily documented, therefore if you feel this README is lacking content then please refer to that.

-## What is jQuery-handlebars?
+## What exactly is jQuery-handlebars?

-How many times have you found yourself writing the following code over and over again in your project?
+How many times have you found yourself writing the following code over and over again?
 Quite laborious isn't it?
 Surely using a template framework is meant to make our "developing" lives a little easier?
 ```javascript